Distributed Generation (Net Metering)

 The Distributed Generation Program allows Summerland electrical utility residential customers to “net‑meter.”
 This means residential customers who participate in the program are able to completely offset their own electricity needs each calendar year, after which the District of Summerland will purchase any excess energy that is put back onto the grid at the wholesale rate.

 Customers who are considering adding solar to their property may find the following informational documents helpful:

-Completed forms can be dropped off in person at the Development Services counter at Municipal Hall or emailed to firstname.lastname@example.org
+Completed forms can be dropped off in person to the Development Services counter at Municipal Hall or email firstname.lastname@example.org

 While the District of Summerland does not require residents to acquire a building permit to install a distributed generation system, you must ensure that your system complies with the District’s Zoning Bylaw, which can be found by clicking here.